-- 1. There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - 2.
-There is new evidence that was not reasonably available at the time of the hearing that could have materially affected the outcome; and - 3.
+- 1. In cases of No-Title IX Hearing DOE-Covered Conduct: - a.
+There was procedural error in the investigation process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - b.
+There is new evidence that was not reasonably available at the time of the investigation that could have materially affected the outcome; and/or - c.
+The investigator or Title IX Officer had a conflict of interest or bias that affected the outcome.
+The principles in Section IV.B.(B)(2) related to hearing officers apply here to investigators and Title IX Officers. - 2.
+In all other cases: - a.
+There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - b.
+There is new evidence that was not reasonably available at the time of the hearing that could have materially affected the outcome; and/or - c.
 The hearing officer had a conflict of interest or bias that affected the outcome.
 See also the principles in Section IV.B.(B)(2)